BoltsFramework/Bolts-Android/Readme.md

 ## Handling an App Link

-The most common case for will be making your app receive App Links.
+The most common case will be making your app receive App Links.
 In-linking will allow your users to quickly access the richest, most native-feeling presentation of linked content on their devices.
-Bolts makes it easy to handle an inbound App Link (as well as general inbound deep-links) by providing utilities for processing an incoming `Intent`.
+Bolts makes it easy to handle an inbound App Link by providing utilities for processing an incoming `Intent`.

 For example, you can use the `AppLinks` utility class to parse an incoming `Intent` in your `Activity`: